prakasha08/Daily-Notes/Overall/BASICS.md

 ## Static keyword

 #Statickeyword
-Public static or private static where static is allows the access methos and class by ".".we can access only by static keyword.
+Public static or private static where static is allows the access methods and class by ".".we can access only by static keyword.
 ## Return type
 ![[Pasted image 20240131212341.png]]
 ### Return type